-While varicose veins are known for their large and bulging veins, spider veins get their name from the blue or red web of small veins that appear spread across the affected area.
+Varicose veins are known for their large and bulging veins.
+Spider veins however get their name from the blue or red web of small veins that appear spread across the affected area.
 They increase with age and this is because of poor circulation of blood through the body system.

-Spider veins can appear in any part of the body but are particularly commonly found in the area behind the knee.
+Spider veins can appear in any part of the body however they are particularly commonly found in the area behind the knee.

 Causes of Spider Veins

 There are many causes of spider veins that have been identified through research and laboratory tests.
-Some of the causes may be remotely linked but they are those which are directly associated with the appearance of colored veins on the skin surface.
-Among the causative factors include:
+Causative factors include:

 Apart from the above causes, spider veins may come as a result of previous injuries, a history of blood clots and trauma.